Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/hai/request-summarizer.md

 ### Template Variables
-Request Summary can be used in email templates as the varible is available with the others.
+Request Summary can be used in email templates as the variable is available with the others.
 <img src="/_books/servicemanager-user-guide/images/hai_request_summarizer_3.png" alt="Hornbill Request Summarizer - Email"></img>